v0iden/omnibang/README.md

 4) If the abbreviation isn't found, you will instead get a normal google search.

 ## Bugs
-This extension is really botched together, so there might be bugs.
+This extension is really [bodged](https://youtu.be/lIFE7h3m40U) together, so there might be bugs.
 Please let me know if you find any.

 ## Author